-The type of error is called nondisjunction (pronounced non-dis-JUHNGK-shuhn).
-Usually when one cell divides in two, pairs of chromosomes are split so that one of the pair goes to one cell, and the other from the pair goes to the other cell.
-In nondisjunction, something goes wrong and both chromosomes from one pair go into one cell and no chromosomes for that pair go into the other cell.
+The type of error is called nondisjunction.
+Usually when one cell divides in two, pairs of chromosomes are split so that one of the pair goes to one cell and the other from the pair goes to the other cell.
+In nondisjunction, something goes wrong and both chromosomes from one pair go into one cell and no chromosomes from that pair go into the other cell.

-- In more than 90% of cases, the extra copy of chromosome 21 comes from the mother in the egg.
+- In the majority of cases, the extra copy of chromosome 21 comes from the mother through the egg.

-- In about 4% of the cases, the father provides the extra copy of chromosome 21 through the sperm.
+- In a small percentage (less than 5%) of cases, the extra copy of chromosome 21 comes from the father through the sperm.

 - In the remaining cases, the error occurs after fertilization, as the embryo grows.